Thai Mango and Coconut Forbidden Purple Rice with Basil (Vegan)…..quite a mouthful this wonder dessert, in more than just the name!

 2 tbs toasted dried coconut (desiccated coconut will do)

-Several leaves of basil (we forgot the first two, but they would be amazing)
+Several leaves of basil (we forgot the first one, but it would be amazing)

 Soak black rice for four hours or overnight to get nice and tender.

 Pour coco milk (make sure you get all the cream from the bottom of the can), sugar and salt into saucepan and bring to boil, simmer for 5 minutes, stirring almost constantly.
-Reserve a cup for pouring at this stage (add cream for non-vegan fun)
+Reserve a cup for pouring at this stage.

-Add your rice to the saucepan, heat again gently to a boil, then simmer for 10 mins until it thickens (again, add cream at this stage for non-vegan fun).
+Add your rice to the saucepan, heat again gently to a boil, then simmer for 10 mins until it thickens.
+Check sweetness.

 Cut mangoes, this can be quite a fiddle, so heres a little example of how its best done by Peggy Trowbridge Filippone (we loved the name).
 This will give you cubes, for the thin slices, just take off the skin at the cubing stage and slice thinly.
 Any questions, we are here to help on the mango hotline, Wales.

-Next up toast your coconut and seeds in a small frying pan, medium heat for 10 minutes will do and this can be done well in advance, although warm is better.
+Next up toast your coconut in a small frying pan, medium heat for 5-8 minutes will do and this can be done well in advance, although warm is better.

 In lovely shallow bowls (small servings are best as this is a very rich dessert), spoon in your purple rice, lay on your slices of mango (fan shapes look brilliant here) and offer the pouring sauce in a small jug.
 The general sweetness of the dish will be enough for most.

-Sprinkle on your coconut, sesame and basil leaves and serve warm and immediately.
+Sprinkle on your coconut and basil leaves and serve warm and immediately.

 We Love It!

-You’ve seen the pictures, you’ve heard me wax adulation, you imagine the flavours……..you know you’ll love it!
+You’ve seen the pictures, you’ve heard me get all excited, you imagine the flavours……..you know you’ll love it!

 Purple/ black rice contains all of the 18 amino acids, which means that technically you can live on the stuff.
 Great for dessert islands (small joke there)!
 It is also high in iron, zinc, copper, caroten and several great vitamins.